Common Questions (FAQ)

 5. What are Vertical World’s requirements for passing the Belay Test?

 The Belay Test is necessary for your safety and the safety of the all climbers at Vertical World.
 While you must demonstrate the required skills competently without guidance, we encourage you to ask questions.
 Climbers are welcome to repeat the belay test if needed, but must wait a minimum of one day between attempts.
-If you do not pass the safety check you can still climb, but you won’t be able to belay or tie knots that day.
+Belay checks are valid for one year at all Vertical World gyms.

 You will be asked to: